favicon

 It is a requirement to obtain security clearance* before you can commence your placement.

 Vocational placement is structured workplace learning; a vocational placement student log book is developed to support you to meet the requirements of all tasks to be completed during your placement.
 Vocational Placement is an important part of the program that has been designed for students to apply the theoretical knowledge gained to a practical level in a workplace environment.
 This practical approach to learning will prepare students to ease into 120 hours of on-the-job training required to gain the qualification.
-All students undertaking vocational placement will be required to organize their own transportation to and from the vocational placement host organization’s facility.
+All students undertaking vocational placement will be required to organise their own transportation to and from the vocational placement host organisation’s facility.

 Check Eligibility